 As you stand with your arms relaxed by your side, your doctor will see if your shoulders or waist seem uneven.
-Of course, she’ll also look closely at your back.
+Of course, they’ll also look closely at your back.

 Your doctor will tell you that you have scoliosis if your curve is greater than 10 degrees.
-Doctors classify angles of 25 to 35 degrees as significant, while those that are more than 50 degrees are severe.
+Doctors classify angles of 25 to 50 degrees as mild to moderate, while those that are more than 50 degrees are severe.